Norton board updated on Third Grade Reading Guarantee

 Second-grader Alliya Pickett was Grill Elementary’s student of the month.

 “She’s shown great habits in class and can be counted on to do the right thing,” said Grill Elementary Principal Brady Sackett.
-“I can think of no better student to represent Grill, and I know she is worthy of this honor.”

 While Norton Middle School Principal Joyce Gerber introduced eighth-grader McKenna Abernathy as student of the month, Norton High School Principal Ryan Shanor did the same with Amber Goodwin.
 The former aspires to one day attend Julliard, while the latter was described as being a student who “works so hard.”